HiImBandies/HiImBandies/README.md

-Hi Im Bandies
+Hi I am Bandies.
-Student at QUT
+I am a student at QUT